jerelSantos/aiBuzzwordsPlayground/README.md

 ```

 ## Closing Thoughts
-I think both the podcast and conversational method have their own choices.
-I think in the future, I'll allow the user to dictate what tone they want, and from there I'll place the keywords they choose into the prompt strategically.
+I think both the podcast and conversational method have their own pros and cons.
+In the future, I'll allow the user to dictate what tone they want (along with other keywords), and from there I'll place the keywords they choose into the prompt strategically.